 Whether you’re creating a brand story or advertising a product, your marketing videos should be able to quickly and simply convey a concept.
 This is not the time or place to try and cram as much info in as possible.

 Now that you are all ready to create short videos, where should you begin?
-We have compiled 30 second commercial examples that can provide you with inspiration and help you brainstorm your own ads.
-Whether you are looking to tug on your audience’s heart strings or make them laugh with funny commercial ideas, these successful videos will point you in the right direction.
+We have compiled 30-second commercial examples that can provide you with inspiration and help you brainstorm your own ads.
+Whether you are looking to tug on your audience’s heartstrings or make them laugh with creative storytelling ideas, these successful videos will point you in the right direction.

 The Friendly Neighborhoods in Wahpeton is an emotional 30 seconds story that portrays the warmth and acceptance of the community: